ashambalev/kivy-physics-sandbox/README.md

 The main feature of this application is interactivity and ability to quickly develop new experiments using application' provided classes.

+Works on OS X, Android tablet and Android phone (but difficult to use).
+Should work on Linux and Windows (with kivy libs).

 Experiments are dynamically populated from `experiments` folder.
 Each experiment must have this folder structure:

     experiments/